File search requests can be done through a Freedom of Information and Protection of Privacy (FOIP) request through the Records Management Department.

 Buyers – It is recommended that you request an up-to-date Real Property Report (RPR) as a condition of your purchase.
 It is also recommended that you perform a file search request (see below) to see if there are any outstanding land use bylaw issues with the property prior to removing conditions on a purchase offer.

-Note that the Town of Morinville does not prepare or distribute copies of Real Property Reports.
+Note that the Town of Morinville does not prepare Real Property Reports.

 File Search Requests

 - Requests for property file information are processed under the Freedom of Information and Protection of Privacy (FOIP) Act and are legislated to be processed within 30 days.
 A $25 initial fee will be charged for each request.
 Additional fees may be assessed and will be discussed with the applicant prior to proceeding.
 Certain information may need to be redacted pursuant to FOIP legislation.
 Download the Access to information Application form here.

 - Materials provided through a FOIP request are provided without interpretation of meaning or consequence.
 Contact the Planning & Economic Development Department to discuss the contents of the file.